ProFlix2025/ProFlix/replit.md

-✅ **Frontend**: Built comprehensive creator discovery page with hero images and brand showcases ✅ **Account Required**: Updated messaging to require sign-up for course purchases ✅ **Removed Ad References**: Eliminated all ad-related language since platform has no advertising model
+✅ **Frontend**: Built comprehensive creator discovery page with hero images and brand showcases ✅ **Account Required**: Updated messaging to require sign-up for course purchases ✅ **Removed Ad References**: Eliminated all ad-related language since platform has no advertising model ✅ **New Creator Pricing**: Removed "Free Creator" and replaced with "New Creator" at $29/month with 30-day free trial ✅ **Updated Revenue Model**: All creators now keep 100% of revenue, no platform revenue sharing

 ## Deployment Status